yah01/cyflag/README.md

 For parsing `os.Args[1:]`, just call cyflag.BoolVar(...) (or any other binding function), and then call cyflag.Parse().

 ## TODO
-Now cyflag supports such many types for using reflect, reflect is slow, there may should be some fast binding and parsing methods that only use type assertion.
+- Now cyflag supports such many types for using reflect, reflect is slow, there may should be some fast binding and parsing methods that only use type assertion.
+- string parser should support string with space.